tennydesign/prj2-News-feed-app/README.md

 - XIB files for more design flexibility on cells.
 - Ability to share news via social media or messaging outlets.
 - Auto-layout for portrait and landscape, any device (from here on became a master in auto-layout).
-- Some fair use of programatic layouting
+- Some fair use of programatic layouting (yeah... a bit, but this got serious on project 3.)
 - Apple's Material Design and Human Interface Guidelines.
 - Balsamiq prototype.
 - POP (Marvel) prototype.